Old, Old Oldies: A Selection of Tunes From the Era of the Two World Wars

 I would hear my father humming or singing bits and pieces of these old gems as he puttered about in his garage workshop with me at his side, an eager apprentice.
 Most of them were funny; others were serious; others still, I had no clue as to their meaning until I was older.

 As you listen to these old gems, keep in mind the era in which they were written and sung.
-Back then, there was no such thing as being, 'politically correct,' and there are some lines which many today might find offensive.
+Back then, there was no such thing as being 'politically correct,' and there are some lines which many today might find offensive.
+By including them, I mean no disrespect.
+I merely present them for what they are: a snapshot of history.

 Here then is my offering of the oldest of the “Oldies,” songs of which I have fond memories, as they reconnect me to my dad, who has been long gone by now.
 I like to think that when I recall these songs, he’s thinking of me, as well, so this is as much a tribute to my dad as it is a trip down memory lane for me.